-The Apprenticeship Levy - Frequently Asked Questions
+The Apprenticeship Levy Explained - Frequently Asked Questions

-Part 1 - Calculating your Levy
+Part 1 - Calculating your Apprenticeship Levy

-Will I have to pay the levy?
+Do I have to pay the apprenticeship levy?

-How is the levy calculated?
+How is the apprenticeship levy calculated?

 When will I have to pay?